-Preaching Notes – Feast of Christ the King (23 November 2025)
+Preaching Notes – Feast of the Epiphany (3 January 2026)

 Throughout the whole of Luke’s Gospel, we witness Jesus seeking to rescue all those who are lost.
 Inspired by the Holy Spirit, Luke masterfully weaves